OpenDevICON/opendevicon/docs/testidoltoken.md

 ![](../assets/listofidols.png)

 ## Transfer Idol Token
 To transfer a token to another address, select a token.
-In this case, we select the token we just created, i.e. the  Angelina Jolie token.
+In this case, we select the token we just created, i.e. the Selena Gomez token.

 ![](../assets/selecttoken.png)